Samillion/ModernZ/README.md

 #### Interactive Playlist

-Thanks to the guys at mpv for creating the awesome [select](https://github.com/mpv-player/mpv/blob/master/player/lua/select.lua) script and bundling in mpv [v0.39.0](https://github.com/mpv-player/mpv/discussions/14903), you can now utilize it within this OSC.
+Thanks to the guys at mpv for creating the awesome [select](https://github.com/mpv-player/mpv/blob/master/player/lua/select.lua) script and bundling it in mpv [v0.39.0](https://github.com/mpv-player/mpv/discussions/14903), you can now utilize it within this OSC.

 | Action (Playlist Button) | Function                     |
 |--------------------------|------------------------------|